Programmer (hardware)

-A programmer, device programmer, chip programmer, device burner, or PROM writer is a piece of electronic equipment that arranges written software to configure programmable non-volatile integrated circuits, called programmable devices.
-The target devices include PROM, EPROM, EEPROM, Flash memory, eMMC, MRAM, FeRAM, NVRAM, PLDs, PLAs, PALs, GALs, CPLDs, FPGAs, and microcontrollers.
+In the context of installing firmware onto a device, a programmer, device programmer, chip programmer, device burner, or PROM writer is a device that writes, a.k.a. burns, firmware to a target device's non-volatile memory.

-Function

-Programmer hardware has two variants.
-One is configuring the target device itself with a socket on the programmer.
-Another is configuring the device on a printed circuit board.
+Typically, the target programmable chip is one of the following types: PROM, EPROM, EEPROM, Flash memory, eMMC, MRAM, FeRAM, NVRAM, PLD, PLA, PAL, GAL, CPLD, FPGA, microcontroller.

+Connection

+Generally, a programmer connects to a device in one of two ways.

+Insertion

-In the former case, the target device is inserted into a socket (usually ZIF) on top of the programmer.
+In some cases, the target device is inserted into a socket (usually ZIF) on the programmer.
 If the device is not a standard DIP packaging, a plug-in adapter board, which converts the footprint with another socket, is used.

+Cable & port

-In the latter case, device programmer is directly connected to the printed circuit board by a connector, usually with a cable.
-This way is called on-board programming, in-circuit programming, or in-system programming.
+In some cases, a programmer connects to a device via a cable to a connection port on the device.
+This is sometimes called on-board programming, in-circuit programming, or in-system programming.